fahmmin/basescape/README.md

 ### **Authentication**

-- Sui wallet signatures for all actions
+- Ethereum wallet signatures for all actions
 - Message verification: `"create:culturedrop"` or `"vote:<id>"`
 - No personal data collection
 - Wallet-only identification